-The Company made no political donations or incurred any political expenditure during the year (2019: £nil).
+The Company made no political contributions or incurred any political expenditure during the period (year ended 31 December 2020: £nil).

 Financial risk management

 The Company's operations expose it to a variety of financial risks that include the effects of changes in liquidity risk and interest rate risk.